-Preparation - I make sure that I have met my clients and helped them plan their day in a way that leaves plenty of space for planned photographs as well as gone through a list of shots they want with them so that I don't miss any of the moments that are really important for them to have captured!
-I also give them little tips to help me not miss those moments too, e.g. "have a couple of first kisses!"
+Preparation - I make sure that I have met my clients and helped them plan their day in a way that leaves plenty of space for planned photographs.
+I will go through the list of shots that they want to capture so that I don't miss any of the moments that are really important to them!
+I also give them little tips to help me not miss those moments too, e.g. "have a couple of 'first' kisses!"

 Sole job - I won't have any other distractions on the day e.g. having my children there, wanting to be a part of the day as a guest etc.. so I will be solely focussed on grabbing beautiful photos!